norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 But I have also yet to know a Product team that has shown interest in owning the product features and behavior design of generative agents, or a UX team that spearheaded a plan for natural language user experience (NLUX).
 Some of this gap is just a reflection of how recently the technology has become mainstream; UX Designers know how to build wireframes, but UX for Natural Language is a whole new domain.

-If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift from more than just the Engineering team.
-It is no longer acceptable that creative and product labor exhaustively over what a page layout says about a brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.
+If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift across the entire application team.
+It is no longer acceptable that creative and product labor ad nauseum page layout says about a brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.

 Just like a set of wireframes illustrates the visual experience of the customer journey on a screen, NLUX designs should illustrate how the conversation between a user and the product should unfold.
 Happy paths, sad paths, external events.
 Tone, language structure, level of engagement - these are all things Product and UX can flesh out with stakeholders long before a line of code is written.
 Of course, not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
 But designing